The Lesser Part of Valor

 * * *

-On May 25, witnesses say, Greg Gianforte, the Republican candidate in the special election for the seat vacated by Secretary of the Interior Ryan Zinke, grabbed Guardian reporter Ben Jacobs by his neck and slammed him to the ground.
+On May 25, witnesses say, Greg Gianforte, the Republican candidate in the special election for the seat vacated by Secretary of the Interior Ryan Zinke, grabbed the Guardian reporter Ben Jacobs by his neck and slammed him to the ground.
 Jacobs was attempting to ask Gianforte about his position on the American Health Care Act, a bill that the Congressional Budget Office estimates would lead to some 23 million fewer people having health insurance.
 Gianforte defeated his Democratic opponent Rob Quist Thursday evening without ever taking a clear public position on the bill, which is deeply unpopular.

 Gianforte attacked a man professionally obligated not to fight back.
 He initially accused Jacobs of being the aggressor and justified the assault by describing him as a “liberal reporter.”
 He hid from reporters all through election day, and as Brian Beutler points out, apologized only after he had won the seat.